zarillion/handynotes-plugins/plugins/09_Shadowlands/README.md

 * Mawsworn Blackguard locations for the [Who Sent You?](https://www.wowhead.com/achievement=14742/who-sent-you) achievement.
 * Ring and treasure locations for the [Hand of Nilganihmaht](https://www.wowhead.com/spell=354354/hand-of-nilganihmaht) mount.
 * Maw and Torghast upgrades purchased from [Ve'nari](https://www.wowhead.com/npc=162804/venari).
+* Covenant Assault rewards (active assault only or check *Covenant Assaults* to see all four).

+### Torghast

+* Runecarver memory progress for the [Clearing the Fog](https://www.wowhead.com/achievement=14795/clearing-the-fog) achievement.
+* Box of Many Things achievements and rewards.
+* All cosmetics and soulshapes found in Torghast.
+* Wing-specific rewards such as pets, mounts, titles, cosmetics and achievement criteria.

 ### Korthia